Black Dog Trophy

 The first schooner in the Windmill Point Fleet to cross this line is awarded a beautiful hand-crafted stainless steel Howdy Bailey Belt Buckle for “Line Honors.”
 (The smallest vessels, in B and C classes, finish at Windmill Point, a course length of 83 nautical miles.)

-In 2021, the schooner Tom Bombadil took Line Honors at Windmill Point.
+In 2022, the schooner Daphnae took Line Honors at Windmill Point.

 This ornate silver loving cup is awarded for the best corrected time at Windmill Point for a Class B or C schooner.

-In 2021, best corrected time at Windmill Point went to the schooner Sally B
+In 2022, best corrected time at Windmill Point went to the schooner Daphnae

 When a Class B or Class C (Windmill Fleet) schooner keeps racing all the way to Thimble Shoal, instead of turning on the engine when they reach Windmill Point, they are entitled to “Bragging Rights Only” by class.

-Two vessels in the Class B and C boats completed the 118 nm course in 2021, Tom Bombadil and Windsong!
+Only one vessels in the Class B and C boats completed the 118 nm course in 2022, Daphnae!

 A unique, similar edition of Howdy’s much-coveted handmade stainless steel belt buckle (resembling somewhat the one given for Windmill Fleet Elapsed Time above) is from time to time given by Howdy to the schooner crossing its finish line last under sail (longest elapsed time), in honor of its perseverance; or, at the discretion of the Race committee, to the schooner most deserving of recognition for outstanding seamanship.

-The schooner Windsong, new to the race this year, though owned and captained by a long-time schooner man, Corey Roy, was the last boat to cross the finish line in 2021 with a total elapse race time of 38 hours, 57 minutes, and 09 Seconds.
+The schooner Daphnae, new to the race this year was the last boat to cross the finish line in 2022 with a total elapsed race time of 38 hours, 57 minutes, and 09 Seconds.
 Perseverance indeed!

 The Board honors an outstanding volunteer during the awards ceremony, someone who has gone above and beyond requirements to accomplish his or her assigned duties.